 “What?” she asked, a questioning look on her face.
 “I thought those were on Sundays.”

 “Kind of?”
-She furrowed a brow in confusion.
+Her brow furrowed in confusion.

-“You were, oh what was your name, Mint Something.”
+“You were, oh what was your name?
+Mint Something?”

 “Yes, I can cover cleaning.”

 “You’re welcome.”
 She returned his smile.
-“Are the three of you doing your usual of bowling and dinner?”
+“Are the three of you doing your usual bowling and dinner?”

 “Yeah, I can ask them, but uh, hon.
 I kind of need to go.”